Skip to main content

 idstringApp UUID or natural ID

-pathstringAsset path (e.g., css/styles.css, images/logo.png)
+pathstringAsset path (e.g., css/styles.css, images/logo.png) — may be empty

 Response: